met4citizen/TalkingHead/README.md

 plans for it.
 That said, there are several companies that are currently developing text-to-3D-avatar and text-to-3D-animation features.
-If and when they get released as APIs, I will probably take a look at them and see if they can be integrated in some way to the Talking Head.
+If and when they get released as APIs, I will probably take a look at them and see if they can be used/integrated in some way to the project.

 ---